Hsien-HsiuLiao/Buy-Music-with-Ethereum-dApp/design_pattern_desicions.md

 Included require statement to check if msg.sender is owner before executing the rest of the addMgr function to fail as soon as possible and always throw an exception

-included selfdestruct function

 #### Circuit breaker
-Allows admin to stop functions from executing
+Allows admin to stop functions from executing.
+On the front , there is an Emergency Stop button that only the admin can see.
+When pressed , purchasing a song will no longer work.

 include modifiers so that only certain accounts can run certain functions